dataknut/airQual/docs/README.md

  * Indirectly: Two of the Southampton sites also feed to http://uk-air.defra.gov.uk/openair/R_data/ and the data can be downloaded using `ōpenair::importAURN()`.
 We explain which source we use when and why in the analysis.

-NB: The AURN data undergoes a processes of  [ratification](https://uk-air.defra.gov.uk/assets/documents/Data_Validation_and_Ratification_Process_Apr_2017.pdf) with a lagof about 6 months.
+NB: The AURN data undergoes a processes of  [ratification](https://uk-air.defra.gov.uk/assets/documents/Data_Validation_and_Ratification_Process_Apr_2017.pdf) with a lag of about 6 months.
 Data less than 6 months old will not have undergone this process.

+AURN data is (c) Crown 2020 copyright Defra via https://uk-air.defra.gov.uk, licenced under the [Open Government Licence](http://www.nationalarchives.gov.uk/doc/open-government-licence/version/2/) (OGL).

  Analysis: